-Weight-loss surgery - before - what to ask your doctorGastric bypass - before - what to ask your doctor; Roux-en-Y gastric bypass - before - what to ask your doctor; Gastric banding - before - what to ask your doctor; What to ask your doctor before weight-loss surgery
+Weight-loss surgery - before - what to ask your doctorGastric bypass - before - what to ask your doctor; Roux-en-Y gastric bypass - before - what to ask your doctor; Gastric banding - before - what to ask your doctor; Vertical sleeve surgery - before - what to ask your doctor; What to ask your doctor before weight-loss surgery

 Weight-loss surgery is done to help you lose weight and get healthier.
 After the surgery, you will not be able to eat as much as before.
 Depending on the type of surgery you have, your body may not absorb all the calories from the food you eat.

-Below are some questions you may want to ask your doctor or nurse before you have weight-loss surgery.
+Below are some questions you may want to ask your health care provider before you have weight-loss surgery.

 What are the reasons someone should have weight-loss surgery?

-- Why isn't weight-loss surgery a good choice for everyone who is overweight or obese?
+- Why is weight-loss surgery not a good choice for everyone who is overweight or obese?

-Are there are other ways of losing weight that I should try besides surgery?
+Are there are other ways of losing weight that I should try beside surgery?

 What are the different types of weight-loss surgery?